obrienmikej/amazon-aws-playground/certification/aws_certified_sysops_admin_associate/data_management_backups.md

 Services that have automated backups
-1.RDS
+-RDS
-2.elasticache (redis only)
+-elasticache (redis only)
-3.redshift
+-redshift

 Services that don't have automated backups
-1.ec2
+-ec2
 -can take snapshots of EC2, but manual process

 ************